ManishaJhunjhunwala/MyntraHackathon_Accelerate/README.md

 ## Folder strucutre:

+**input.mp4** : It is the dummy video file which is used as an input for the demonstration of the wroking of the product.

+**Output_Myntra_Finale.mp4** : Video demonstrating the working of our hack.

 **myntrahackathon.py** : It containes the core code.
 It needs to be invoked to process the video and get all similar images.
 We can customise how many similar images is needed to be fetched.

 **data**: In this folder training data will reside in train folder.
 Query image will reside in test folder(you can keep as many as you want).